 Fota Wildlife Park is one of the most popular tourist attractions in Ireland and has been awarded ‘Best Family Day Out’ for both Munster and Cork on several occasions.
 It is also in the Top 25 Zoos/Animal Parks in Europe in the 2015 TripAdvisor Travellers Choice Awards

 Transport and Car Parking

 Please note – if you choose to park your car at Fota, this means that your visit to Fota House’s grounds, frame yard garden, walled gardens and arboretum are also included in the €3 car park charge and monies raised from this charge go towards the upkeep of Fota House and Gardens.
-The Irish Heritage Trust, who own Fota House and Gardens is a charitable status organisation like the Wildlife Park.
+The Irish Heritage Trust, which owns Fota House and Gardens, is a charitable status organisation like the Wildlife Park.

-Alternatively, you may travel to Fota by rail, as it has its own dedicated rail stop and the Wildlife Park has a station gate entrance which facilitates visitors who may not have a car or choose to use public transport.
+Alternatively, you may travel to Fota by rail.
+The Wildlife Park has a station gate entrance adjacent to the Irish Rail stop that facilitates visitors who may not have a car or choose to use public transport.
 Please visit www.irishrail.ie for the full list of train times and connecting options.